What is the Neosho Area Chamber of Commerce?

 Lauri is a familiar face to most people in Neosho.
 She was born and raised a Wildcat.
-Working at a very young age in her family’s furniture store, Mills Park Centre, taught her the value of small business and community.
-Today, Lauri uses those same principles to enhance our member’s businesses and help them to think outside the box.
+Working at a very young age in her family's furniture store, Mills Park Centre, taught her the value of small business and community.
+Today, Lauri uses those same principles to enhance our member's businesses and help them to think outside the box.
 She has lead the Chamber since 2014 and is a 2018 graduate from the Institute of Organizational Management.
-Lauri works to foster relationships between our organization and all of the area entities partnering together to make our town function to its full potential, including City Council, Newton County, Neosho Schools, Crowder College, Grow Neosho, & many more.
+Lauri works to foster relationships between our organization and all of the area entities partnering together to make our town function to its full potential, including City Council, Newton County, Neosho Schools, Crowder College, Grow Neosho, and many more.

 Lauri is married to her high school sweetheart, Brad and they have two children, Kennedy and Cade, and a granddaughter, Kaysen.

 We call Ashley, our Neosho transplant.
 Although she isn’t originally from Neosho- we think that black & gold have become her favorite colors.
 Ashley has lived in the 4 State area her whole life and been lucky enough to work in the education and health fields before coming to the chamber world.
 Through those experiences, she has gained a passion for encouraging people and connecting resources.
-Ashley joined the Chamber in 2014 and after 4 years of handling our busy event schedule, she has stepped into our Membership role to work more hands-on with our members, both existing and those who are searching for us.
+Ashley joined the Chamber in 2014 and after 4 years of handling our busy event schedule, she stepped into our Membership role to work more hands-on with our members, both existing and those who are searching for us.
 Ashley graduated in 2019 from the Institute of Organizational Management.
 In 2022, Ashley was promoted to Director of Operations.